 As it turns out, the total loss was $250,000.
 Chris Elliott told the Skokie News, "I don't know who released the earlier estimates of damages, 'around $100,000,' but I know that whoever it was never had the pleasure of eating in my restaurant."
-Fireman Jerome Burke and Robert Kutz receive awards for saving two fireman at the Elliot's Pine Log Restaurant fire in 1956.
+Fireman Jerome Burke and Robert Kutz received awards for saving two firemen at the Elliot's Pine Log Restaurant fire in 1956.

 |Classified Ad, Chicago Tribune, June 19, 1988|

 |Elliott's Seafood Grille & Chop House, 6690 North Northwest Highway, Chicago|

 The "Morton House" Restaurant (est.1869) at 8509 Railroad Avenue in Morton Grove, Illinois, was reported to be a speakeasy during prohibition.
 Click the link to find out.
 This building was destroyed by fire in 1954."
 The Morton House was rebuilt.

 I loved the Pine Log so much that I recreated my favorite logo of Elliott's Pine Log Restaurant and Lounge.
 This is my personal 15oz mug.
 It's high-quality and heavy, and the printing doesn't wash off or fade, even after 5 years of dishwasher sterilization with high-heat drying.
 Many mug styles, colors, and other items are available.

 Jack Silverman wrote this comment in a Skokie, Illinois, Facebook group when I posted my article in that group: